turcoaneo/flask-rest-api/README.md

 # flask-rest-api
-Learning Flask and AWS with python
+Learning Flask and Docker on AWS Fargate with Vanilla JS, HTML, and CSS.
+Swagger also.

 ## install
 venv\Scripts\activate